South Dakota Court Records

 - Notice of the legal rights of the offender

-- Orders for supervised restriction of defendant
+- Orders for the supervised restriction of the defendant

 - Final court sentence